 If you have a big family or are planning to go on holiday with a few family groups or treasured friends, then check out Big Domain’s lovely selection.

 Once you’ve got to your holiday destination, there is nothing better than unpacking your suitcase and then heading to the terrace with a bottle of rosé and perhaps some local cheese and olives to start off your holiday the way you mean to go on!

 The next morning you wake up in paradise… Provence is waiting for you with sunshine-filled days that start with coffee and croissants in the garden surrounded by lavender.

-After breakfast starts your adventures off with one of the amazing markets that are held in many of the Provençal villages and towns around Saint-Rémy-de-Provence!
+After breakfast, start your adventures with one of the amazing markets held in many of the Provençal villages and towns around Saint-Rémy-de-Provence!
 For information on local market days click here.

 The local produce is so colourful, and if you’re like me, you’ll feel like buying all the vegetables and fresh fruit in sight!
 Provence is well known for its local goats cheeses, and don’t forget to grab some marinated olives, fresh bread, candied fruits and nougat.